-How to check your car's oil level and condition
+How to check your car's engine oil levels

-Check the engine oil at least once a month to confirm the oil level is sufficient and isn’t contaminated.
-(Some European cars don’t have an oil dipstick, in which case you may need to look at the car manual to see how to check the engine oil.)
+You must check the engine oil at least once a month to confirm the oil level is sufficient and isn’t contaminated.

 Oil is critical to a car engine.
 Without good engine oil, the engine parts can’t lubricate, and it will corrode.

 Video on how to top up the engine oil level

 - Ensure your vehicle’s parked on level ground and your engine is cool.

 - Open your bonnet and locate the dipstick.
 If you’re unsure where this is, check your user manual.
 Your car may not have a dipstick – some modern vehicles are fitted with electronic oil monitors.